lparry/travel-blog/source/_drafts/mariposa-excursions.markdown

 After lunch we went to the museum of Myths and Legends.
 It is hosted in a building than used to be an old jail, opened in 1921 and closed in 1979.
-It contained lots of mannequins of famous Nicaraguans, which if believed to be anotomically accurate tell us that Ruben Dario had a tiny little head.
+It contained lots of mannequins of famous Nicaraguans, which if believed to be anatomically accurate tell us that the famous poet Ruben Dario had a tiny little head.

 <a href="https://www.flickr.com/photos/lucasthenomad/15286192457/in/set-72157648514224155" title="Skeletons by Lucas the nomad, on Flickr"><img src="https://farm4.staticflickr.com/3946/15286192457_418ca40d69_c.jpg" width="800" height="601" alt="Skeletons"></a>

-Lots of the myths sound like they were made up to scare children and husbands into behaving themselves.
+Lots of the myths sounded like they were made up to scare children and husbands into behaving themselves.
 Nicaraguans seem to be very superstitious.
 A golden crab seemed to show up a lot, with various versions of the tale saying if you caught him you'd either have something great happen to you, or something